Back to Architecture & Installations

 Paul Goldberger, New York Times

-Located in the ground-floor “mall” of Graduate Center—a covered open-air gallery traversed daily by thousands—Three Buildings’ photomurals traced the historical, architectural and urban significance of the trio of structures that had helped to define the growth and character of the famed crosstown boulevard on which the exhibition was located, 42nd Street.
+Located in the ground-floor “mall” of the CUNY Graduate Center—a covered open-air gallery traversed daily by thousands—Three Buildings’ photomurals traced the historical, architectural and urban significance of the trio of structures that had helped to define the growth and character of the famed crosstown boulevard on which the exhibition was located, 42nd Street.
 “The show’s unique virtue,” noted Ada Louise Huxtable in the New York Times, “is that its subject matter is only steps, or blocks, away.
 One leaves the mall…to encounter the buildings themselves.
 This gives the display an extraordinary extra dimension.”

 Celebrating the city’s architectural past, Three Buildings was also driven by an urgent mission of its own time: defending the value of landmarking, in an era when the still-new notion of historic preservation remained deeply controversial.
 Indeed, the show took place at the moment that the survival of Grand Central Terminal—and of New York’s landmarks law itself—stood in true jeopardy, challenged in the U.S. Supreme Court by the terminal’s owners, who planned to construct a 60-story tower by Marcel Breuer atop the historic building.
-The images of Breuer’s proposal and of the Times Tower (above, right and far right), stripped years before of its historic facade, wrote Huxtable, “are the shockers of the show.”
+The images of Breuer’s proposal (above, center) and of the Times Tower (above, right and far right), stripped years before of its historic facade, wrote Huxtable, “are the shockers of the show.”